Mar 7, 2024 | Concentration Camp

 4. Take Time for Self-Reflection

 Plan for time when you are willing to let your feelings or thinking take over during the time you are a visitor.
-Touring a concentration camp can be most demanding and it is advisable to allow yourself to take sometime quietly to think about what you have seen.
+Touring a concentration camp can be very demanding.
+It is advisable to give yourself some quiet time to reflect on what you have seen.

 5. Support Related Causes